 Bobby Brown

 Brown's debut album, King of Stage (1986), featured the number-one R&B single "Girlfriend".
-However, it was his second album, Don't Be Cruel (1988), that brought him commercial and critical success, producing five Billboard Hot 100 top 10 singles, including the number-one hit "My Prerogative" and the Grammy Award–winning "Every Little Step".
+However, it was his second album, Don't Be Cruel (1988) named after an Elvis Presley song with the same name, that brought him commercial and critical success, producing five Billboard Hot 100 top 10 singles, including the number-one hit "My Prerogative" and the Grammy Award–winning "Every Little Step".
 In 1989, Brown contributed two songs to the Ghostbusters II soundtrack.
 His next album, Bobby (1992), was certified 3× Platinum by the RIAA and featured the singles "Humpin' Around", "Get Away", and "Good Enough".
 Brown has also appeared in films, including A Thin Line Between Love and Hate (1996) and Two Can Play That Game (2001).

 In 1992, Brown married Whitney Houston, with whom he had daughter Bobbi Kristina Brown.
 Their widely-publicized relationship was marked by drug issues and domestic disputes, attracting significant media attention.
 Brown and Houston starred in the 2005 reality television series Being Bobby Brown.
-Houston filed for divorce in 2006, and it was finalized the next year.
+Houston filed for divorce in 2006, and it was finalized a year later in 2007.

 Biography from the Wikipedia article Bobby Brown.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.